Taphonomy

 Taphonomy is the study of how organisms decay and become fossilized or preserved in the paleontological record.
 The term taphonomy (from Greek táphos, τάφος 'burial' and nomos, νόμος 'law') was introduced to paleontology in 1940 by Soviet scientist Ivan Efremov to describe the study of the transition of remains, parts, or products of organisms from the biosphere to the lithosphere.

 The term taphomorph is used to describe fossil structures that represent poorly-preserved, deteriorated remains of a mixture of taxonomic groups, rather than of a single one.

 Description

-Taphonomic phenomena are grouped into two phases: biostratinomy, events that occur between death of the organism and the burial; and diagenesis, events that occur after the burial.
+Taphonomic phenomena are grouped into two phases: biostratinomy, events that occur between the death of the organism and the burial; and diagenesis, events that occur after the burial.
 Since Efremov's definition, taphonomy has expanded to include the fossilization of organic and inorganic materials through both cultural and environmental influences.
+Taphonomy is now most widely defined as the study of what happens to objects after they leave the biosphere (living contexts), enter the lithosphere (buried contexts), and are subsequently recovered and studied.

-This is a multidisciplinary concept and is used in slightly different contexts throughout different fields of study.
+This is a multidisciplinary concept that is used in slightly different contexts across various fields of study.
 Fields that employ the concept of taphonomy include: